 Failing that, a couple of short paddling sessions on calm water should be enough to sharpen your skills and get your muscles prepped for the main event.
 And if all else fails, there’s always the rowing machine to kick your ass back into shape.

 No kayak trip guide would be complete without a list of essential items.
-The following items are not just recommended – they are MUST haves for every long haul kayaking trip.
+The following items are not just recommended – they are MUST haves for all long distance kayaking trips.

-Although it may seem tedious and be time-consuming, covering the above list of essential things will keep you safe your next kayaking trip.
+Although it may seem tedious and be time-consuming, covering the above list of essential things will keep you safe your next kayak trip.

 Planning isn’t meant to drain all the fun out of a trip.
-It’s done to ensure your safety and make sure you’re prepared for every eventuality.
+It’s done to ensure your safety and make sure you’re prepared and properly set-up for every eventuality.

 However, you can only plan so much, and when you feel as if you’ve ticked all the boxes, there’s only one thing left to do; go out there and enjoy the adventure.